junfrankli/Cornell-Conversational-Analysis-Toolkit/datasets/PersuasionForGood/README.md

 # Persuasion for Good
-A large metadata-rich collection of actual conversations between two people where one is trying to convince the other of donating.
-This dataset contains 1017 dialogues each with several conversational turns.
-Additionally, every user has a personality vector associated with them generated through phycological surveys.
+A large metadata-rich collection of online conversations between two people where one participant ("persuader") is trying to convince the other ("persuadee") to donate to a charity.
+This dataset contains 1017 dialogues, each with several conversational turns.
+Additionally, every user has a personality vector associated with them generated through psycological surveys.

 Distributed together with:
 "Persuasion for Good: Towards a Personalized Persuasive Dialogue System for Social Good" https://arxiv.org/pdf/1906.06725.pdf.
 Xuewei Wang et al. ACL 2019.